 Taipei’s Five Best Neighborhoods To Stay In

-I’ve barely scratched the surface of where to stay in Taipei!
+I’ve barely scratched the surface of where to stay in this awesome city!
 Time to get into all the juicy details about my five fave neighborhoods to stay in Taipei:

-1. Zhongzheng – Where to Stay in Taipei your First Time
+1. Zhongzheng – Where to Stay During your First Visit

-On the Taipei map, it is hard to be more centrally located than the Zhongzheng neighborhood.
-Located on the bank of the Tamsui River, Zhongzheng is the city’s most important transport hub as this is where the main station is located.
-As a consequence, when staying in Zhongzheng you will be able to access any part of Taipei relatively easily.
+On the city’s map, it is hard to be more centrally located than the Zhongzheng neighborhood.
+Located on the bank of the Tamsui River, Zhongzheng is the city’s most important transport hub as this is where the main station is.
+When staying in Zhongzheng you will be able to access any part of Taipei relatively easily.

 While in Zhongzheng, do not miss a visit to the Chiang Kai-Shek Memorial Hall and its surrounding gardens.
 People particularly like to come here to see the changing of the guard, happening every day on the hour between 9 and 5.
 Inside the building, you will also find a library, a museum dedicated to Chiang Kai-shek and exhibits about the history of Taiwan.